anniamatthews/School-Directory/README.md

 2.Open the DBMS client and connect to the database you just created.

-3.Copy the contents of code.sql into the query editor in the DBMS client, or open the file "code.sql" in the DBMS client.
+3.Copy the contents of school.sql into the query editor in the DBMS client, or open the file "school .sql" in the DBMS client.

 4.Run the entire code to create the necessary tables and insert the values.